Norwegian Society of Composers and Lyricists

 It was created in 1937 as Norske populærautorer.
 The name has later been changed to NOPA - Norsk forening for komponister og tekstforfattere.
 It is a daughter organization of TONO, and a sister of the Norwegian Society of Composers.
-Chief administrative officer is Tine Tangestuen, while the board of directors consists of Ole Henrik Antonsen (Chair), Kate Havnevik (Vice chair), Samsaya Sampda Sharma (Vice chair), Thea Hjelmeland, Torgny Amdam, Anne Judith Stokke Wik, Kjetil Bjerkestrand.
+Chief administrative officer is Tine Tangestuen, while the board of directors consist of is Torgny Amdam Ine Hoem, Jan Ove Ottesen, Jørund Fluge Samuelsen, Sarah Camille Osmundsen, Tom Hugo Hermansen and Tove Bøygard.

-NOPA is currently one of the 36 organizations of composers and songwriters represented by the European Composer and Songwriter Alliance.
+NOPA is a member of the European Composer and Songwriter Alliance (ECSA), which represents organisations of composers and songwriters across Europe..